 As change happens how can you be aware of what is and is not working?

-There are many innovation processes that you can use, and ought to be using right now to create better odds for current and future opportunities.
-We know from other workplaces that when chaos or significant disruption happens, the organizations that are planful and use the opportunity to make a useful change have better odds of success.
+There are many innovation processes that you can use and ought to be using right now to create better odds for current and future opportunities.
+We know from other workplaces that when chaos or significant disruption happens, the planful organizations that use the opportunity to make a useful change have better odds of success.

 Perceiving from multiple angles to innovate

-Below is a video of an innovation process called Nine Windows that I facilitated with an Executive Team who wanted to explore what new ideas and Market Potential exists from the changes taking place.
+Below is a video of an innovation process called Nine Windows that I facilitated with an Executive Team who wanted to explore what new ideas and Market Potential exist from the changes.

 How you can use Nine Windows

-To use the Nine Windows, write down the problem or the current system for solutions in the center of the 3 x 3 matrix.
+To use the Nine Windows, write down the problem or the current system for solutions in the 3 x 3 matrix center.